 Graduating students are eligible for a number of scholarships, many of which are dedicated for graduating Hilltop students.
-Below is a summary of scholarships generally available.
 Complete information can be received by meeting with the school counselor who may also be able to assist in determining if further scholarships are available.
-Scholarships denoted with an asterisk () are dedicated to Hilltop students, with the maximum values indicated in parenthesis.